Skip to Content Facebook Feature Image

 Using the power and resources of the state, Orbán also has transformed public media into a mouthpiece for his party, and spent billions on state-funded communication — billboards, ads and letters to households — to boost his narratives.
 Media watchdog Reporters Without Borders has called him a press freedom “predator.”

-Orbán's government has frequently clashed with Brussels over corruption, press freedom, judicial independence and anti-LGBTQ+ legislation.
+Orbán's government has frequently clashed with Brussels over corruption, media freedom, judicial independence and anti-LGBTQ+ legislation.
 More recently, it has prevented EU efforts to support Ukraine and sanction Russia over its full-scale invasion.

-The bloc has frozen billions in funding to Hungary over rule-of-law concerns.
-In response, Orbán has campaigned heavily against the EU, comparing it to the Soviet Union, which had dominated Hungary for over four decades.
+The bloc has frozen billions in funding to Hungary over rule of law concerns.
+In response, Orbán has campaigned heavily against the EU, comparing it to the Soviet Union, which had dominated Hungary for more than four decades.

 Orbán also has cultivated close ties with like-minded leaders including U.S. President Donald Trump and Russian President Vladimir Putin.
 He's made common cause with euroskeptic, far-right parties, predicting a “patriotic” takeover of EU institutions.